Tips for a Family-Friendly Getaway to Paris

 Tip: What To Do On A Rainy Day

-Bonus tip: This is the only day we took a train from our Airbnb.
-Please note that the train stations have a lot of stairs and they are not stroller friendly at all.
-It wasn’t the most pleasant experience, but we managed with our 2-year-old cruising along in his stroller.
-Definitely something to be aware of.
+Bonus tip: On this particular day, we hopped on a train from our Airbnb.
+Please note that the train stations have a lot of stairs and they are not stroller-friendly.
+It wasn’t the most pleasant experience, but we managed.
+Definitely something to keep in mind.

 Day 3: French National Museum of Natural History

 We continued on through the garden area that housed endless amounts of trees, plants, flowers, fresh fruits, and vegetables.
-We ended our time at the museum at the Geology and Mineralogy Gallery.
+We wrapped up our museum visit marveling at the sparkling treasures in the Geology and Mineralogy Gallery.

 Tip: Paris By Night